gjaldon/gjaldon-blog/source/articles/2015-05-21-using-json-type-in-ecto.html.markdown

 In a recent project, I had the chance to use JSON in `Ecto`.
 Although `Ecto` does not currently support JSON, it does provide us with the capability to define custom types.
-In this blog post, we'll go through how we can use the JSON type and see how we can do queries on JSON columns in `Ecto`.
+In this blog post, we'll go through how we can use the JSON type in `Ecto`.
 Did I mention JSON enough already?

 ## Custom Ecto Type